-43 people participated in our "Mission AR/VR Network" webinar on September 6, 2017.
+43 people participated in our free "Mission AR/VR Network" webinar on September 6, 2017.
 Jay Kranda (Saddleback Church Online Campus Pastor) shared "5 Principles on How the Church Can Adopt Technology, Social Media."
 L Michelle Salvant shared "Principles of Building VR Environments."
 The 15 minute presentations were followed by Q&A and a brief networking segment.

 We encourage all Christ-followers interested in the kingdom application of AR and VR to join the "Mission AR/VR" group on Facebook.